n8jadams/crypto-counter/README.md

 $ ngrok http 8081
 ```
 4. Grab the public https url of the site and download like you would any other PWA.
-	* On iOS: Open the page, expand the options, and click "Add to Home Screen"
+	* On iOS: Open the page, expand the options, and click "Add to Home Screen".
+Open and close the newly added app a couple times on your phone.
 	* On Android: ??
-5. Open and close the newly added app a couple times on your phone.
-6. You can kill all of the scripts, everything is in place for the app to work offline.
+5. You can kill all of the scripts, everything is in place for the app to work offline.

 ## Development
 ```bash